Ways You Can Help in Hurricane Helene Recovery

 Likewise, N.C.
 Cooperative Extension operates centers in all 100 counties and the Eastern Band of Cherokee Indians.
 See Extension county centers for local updates and resources, which will be added as they are able.

 Remember to wait for clearance to travel to WNC if you don’t live in the area!
-While some roads are slowly being reopened, large areas remain restricted or are simply unreachable.
+While some roads are slowly being reopened, large areas remain restricted or are simply unreachable — see current road conditions and detours.
 An influx of people that are not officially approved to provide assistance can exacerbate existing traffic issues and hamper response efforts.

 Support Our Farmers